cozy/cozy-stack/docs/files.md

 * 201 Created, when the folder has been successfully created
 * 404 Not Found, when the parent folder does not exist
+* 409 Conflict, when a directory with the same name already exists
 * 422 Unprocessable Entity, when the `Type` or `Name` parameter is missing or invalid

 #### Response